 The Town is utilizing a number of public engagement methods including:

-Please take the survey and sign up for the meeting to provide your thoughts.
+Please watch the introductory video, take the survey, and sign up for a meeting to share your thoughts.

 - Step 1: Take the pre-workshop survey asap.
 Click here for HANDOUT 1 This should take 10 mins or less.

 - Step 2: Sign up for one or more of the workshops.
 The 1 to 1.5 hour workshops will consist of four separate live webinars discussing climate risks and adaptation related to the following categories:

 - People and Society: May 14 – 10:30-12:00 PM Workshop completed.
 Click here to watch video of the workshop

 - Buildings and Infrastructure: May 21 – 10:30-12:00 PM Workshop completed.
 Click here to watch this video of the workshop

 - Economy: May 28 – This workshop has been cancelled.
 You may provide feedback on Westford’s economy and climate resiliency by emailing Jennie Moonan at JSMoonan@tighebond.com

 - Natural Resources and the Environment: June 4 – 10:30-12:00 PM Click here to watch video of the workshop